Arsène Wenger: 2011–2018: Rebuilding, return of trophies, and departure

-Arsenal's chances of finishing in the top four appeared over by March, after defeat to Tottenham Hotspur.
-With ten league matches remaining, they were seven points behind their rivals, and Wenger admitted his side could not afford any more dropped points.
+Arsenal's aim of finishing in the top four appeared to be a difficult task by March, after defeat to Tottenham Hotspur.
+With ten league matches remaining, they were seven points behind their rivals, and Wenger said his side could not afford any more dropped points.
 He made changes to the side for their second leg against Bayern, dropping captain Thomas Vermaelen and Szczęsny, in place of Koscielny and Łukasz Fabiański.
 Though Arsenal were eliminated on the away goals rule, Wenger's adjustments worked in the league as his team went on a run to overhaul Tottenham for a second successive season.
 A win on the final day against Newcastle United secured fourth position, which Wenger described as a "relief".

 Arsenal opened the 2013–14 season with a home defeat to Aston Villa, which prompted boos from the supporters.
 The club's transfer inactivity over the summer was criticised, but Wenger assessed: "We could have won the game today with the players on the pitch, I'm convinced of that."
 In the final week of the transfer window, he re-signed Flamini and sanctioned the club record signing of Mesut Özil from Real Madrid, totalling £42.5 million.
 Wenger was instrumental in the latter deal; he phoned and spoke to the German in his native language, convincing him that a move to England would enhance his career.
 Arsenal's form thereafter improved and Aaron Ramsey's goalscoring spree elevated the team to first position by the New Year.
 Poor performances in the big games, however, blighted Arsenal's title credentials, with a 6–0 loss to Chelsea at Stamford Bridge being described as "a good hiding [as] you don't prepare all week to experience that."
 The defeat marked Wenger's 1,000th match in charge of Arsenal.
 Arsenal consolidated fourth position in the league, and Wenger guided his team to FA Cup success, as they came from two goals down to beat Hull City in the final, and clinch Arsenal their first trophy in nine years.
 At the end of the season, Wenger signed another three-year extension to his Arsenal contract.
 He strengthened the squad by signing Alexis Sánchez from Barcelona in July 2014, who started in the 2014 FA Community Shield that Arsenal won by beating Manchester City 3–0, and during the course of 2014–15, Wenger promoted Francis Coquelin and Héctor Bellerín into the first team.
 Wenger won his sixth FA Cup in May 2015, which placed him alongside George Ramsay as the most successful manager in the competition's history.
 Wenger guided the club to an improved third place in the league that season, and the club saw further improvement in the 2015–16 season as they finished as league runners-up, while retaining the FA Community Shield by defeating Chelsea 1–0.